How To Use a HAR File to Find The Hidden Performance Bottlenecks in Your App

 HAR (HTTP Archive Viewer) is a JSON file that contains a record of the network traffic between client and server.
 It contains all the end to end HTTP requests/responses that are sent and received between the two network components.

+Using a HAR file viewer allows you to view HAR files.
 These files allow developers and testers to learn what actually happens when a transaction is executed and to help find performance bottlenecks and security issues in the original and 3rd party code.

 One of our customers came to me with a recurring performance degradation in their native mobile app.
 They had no idea what was causing the given issue; no big changes were pushed to the code and the problem was not reproducing on the Dev/QA environments.
 After collecting the file from the production environment, we found that the analytics calls were taking twice as long because of a change made by the 3rd party analytics company.